-To get people to opt for more fuel-efficient or alternative fuelled vehicles, providing incentive will go a long way to ensure that less fuel guzzling vehicle remains on road.
-The reliance on fossil fuel will also be reduced and in turn the subsidies to keep fuel price low.
+To get people to opt for more fuel-efficient or alternative fuelled vehicles, providing incentive will go a long way to ensure that less fuel-guzzling vehicle remains on road.
+The reliance on fossil fuels will also be reduced and in turn the subsidies to keep fuel prices low.

 Is solar energy just too expensive and not worth pursuing?
 In Malaysia, TNB already looking at this type of energy source:-

 Tenaga Nasional Berhad (TNB), through its subsidiary TNB Research Sdn Bhd, has started research on developing solar energy power that will be produced competitively cheaper so as not to burden users.

 TNB president and chief executive officer, Datuk Seri Che Khalib Mohamad Noh said, solar energy power is seen as an alternative source that will be more relevant for the country’s need.

 “Wind energy electricity production is expensive due to the equipment used and Malaysia’s geographical position which is not favourable.

 It is not viable to depend on wind energy, as such, solar energy is considered very relevant but cost of operating solar energy is very high

 A “DIY” solar set which comprises a 20-watt solar panel, solar charger controller, 12V seal lead-acid battery, 15 Watt 12V compact fluorescent lamp with holder and outdoor cable & battery wire, switcher, connector & etc sells for RM698.

 If the 20 watt solar panel received 5 hours per day of full sun, then you would have: 1.2 amps (20W panel) X 5 hrs sun = 6 amp-hours/day – 6 X 12V = 72 watt-hours per day.